Clinical Microbiology Short Essay Question And Answers

 Mycology Infections Caused By Candida

-1. Oral thrush Features:
+1. Oral Thrush Features:

 • The lesions appear soft, white, and slightly elevated plaques